LevonDX/Teams-Hack-event-March-2022/Challenge 4 Personal Bot/Readme.md

 The Bot should have two commands:

 1. Create Support Ticket.
-    1. The user should be able to write as free text his/hers support ticket request, the Bot should reply back that it received the ticket and also write back to original text.
-At this stage the Bot does **not** need to "persist" the new ticket request.
+    1. The user should be able to write as free text his/hers, the Bot should reply back that the text is received and also write back to original text.

 2. Help command.
-    1. The Bot should reply back with all available commands, in this case just Create Support Ticket.
+    1. The Bot should reply back with all available commands, for example  "Create Support Ticket".

 3. The Bot should show the above commands as ***suggestions*** before the user actually types anything.
 ![Commands Popup](https://github.com/LevonDX/Teams-Hack-event-March-2022/blob/main/Resources/HelpPopUp.jpg)